kpierczy/Neuroevolution/python/q-learning/README.md

                                   game transitions that are gathered in the replay memory before agent starts learning)",
-        "stackedStateLength" : "number of subsequent frames that are stacked to create an agent's state", "epsilonPolicy" : "name of the policy for epsilon management ('linear' or 'exponential')", "epsilonPolicyConfig": {
+        "stackedStateLength" : "number of subsequent frames that are stacked to create an agent's state", "stateScaleFactor" : "coefficient that input state is normalized by before feeding the network", "epsilonPolicy" : "name of the policy for epsilon management ('linear' or 'exponential')", "epsilonPolicyConfig": {
             "linear": {